brick-lang/brick/doc/core/Behind_The_Scenes.md

 Unfortunately, this seems to make it harder for the language to be read.

-In fact, 'Yoda' style programming is often looked down upon in certain communities because of its' difficulty to understand and debug.
+In fact, 'Yoda' style programming is often looked down upon in certain communities because of its difficulty to understand and debug.
 E.g.

 	Bark at the tree, the dog does.

-which is often how functioal language calls are performed
+which is often how functional language calls are performed
 ```haskell
 bark :: String -> String -> String
 bark tree dog = "The " ++ dog ++ " barks at the " ++ tree ++ " tree."